Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/using-networkscenemanager.md

   - Typically, this is done on the client-side.
 - Security purposes
   - As we mentioned earlier, `NetworkSceneManager` automatically considers all scenes in the build settings scenes in build list valid scenes to be loaded.
 You might use scene validation to prevent certain scenes from being loaded that can cause some form of security and/or game play issue.
-    - It is common to do this on either the server or client side depending upon your requirements/needs.
+    - it's common to do this on either the server or client side depending upon your requirements/needs.

 **Usage Example**
 The below example builds upon the previous example's code, and adds some psuedo-code for server-side scene validation: